-Vegetables are a good sources of dietary nitrates.
-For example, many have heard about the exercise enhancing effects of beetroot juice.
+Vegetables are good sources of dietary nitrates.
+For example, many have heard about the exercise enhancing the effects of beetroot juice.
 This ergogenic effect is attributed to the nitrates in vegetables.
-While beets often get much of the attention when it comes to this topic, it should be remembered that green leafy vegetables have even more nitrates that beets.
+While beets often get much of the attention when it comes to this topic, it should be remembered that green leafy vegetables have even more nitrates than beets.
 In fact, arugula has some of the highest nitrate concentrations.

 But, Aren't Nitrates Bad?

 Nitrates are sometimes confused with nitrosamines, which are cancer-causing agents.
 Nitrates from foods are not the same thing as this.
-In fact, the nitrates in vegetables have been shown to have blood pressure lowering benefits.
+In fact, the nitrates in vegetables have been shown to have blood pressure-lowering benefits.
 This appears to be another healthy benefit of vegetables on cardiovascular health.

 Does Caffeine Neutralize Creatine Nitrate?

 Many years ago, a study noted that caffeine “completely eliminated” the effects of creatine.
 Since then a few other studies have also hinted that caffeine and creatine might not play well together.
 This is ironic given that many pre-workout supplements contain both caffeine and creatine.
 While I think this topic is worthy of better investigations, so far, no studies have looked at the effects of caffeine on creatine nitrate.

 There are a lot of creatine nitrate supplements out there.
 Which one is the best?
 While I'm tempted to say use the brand that has a license from ThermoLife (the owner of the US patent), not every brand I saw mentions them.
 At this time, I don't feel there is enough evidence to say one brand is better than another.
 I think all quality brands might be equally effective.